rjaros87/digi-relay/README.md

 ### The story

-Some time ago I bought a `Hikvision` video intercome, model `DS-KIS604-S(B)` and I want use it to control my sliding gate.
+Some time ago I bought a `Hikvision` video intercome, model `DS-KIS604-S(B)` and I'm using it to control my sliding gate.
 The intercome allows me to open/close the gate using:
 * mobile app (remote aspect) - `HikConnect`
 * indoor station `DS-KH6320-WTE1`